-- CARE OF YOUR DIVE COMPUTER - · NEVER try to open the case of the dive computer. - Have your dive computer serviced every two years or after 200 dives (whichever comes first) by an authorized SUUNTO service center.
+- CARE OF YOUR DIVE COMPUTER - NEVER try to open the case of the dive computer. - Have your dive computer serviced every two years or after 200 dives (whichever comes first) by an authorized dealer or distributor.
 This service will include a general operational check, replacement of the battery, and water resistance check.
 The service requires special tools and training.
+Therefore, it is advisable to contact an authorized SUUNTO dealer or distributor for service.
 Do not attempt to do any servicing that you are not sure of.

-- Should moisture appear inside the case or battery compartment, immediately have the instrument checked by your SUUNTO service center. - The specific scratch guard for D9tx is designed to help the display from getting scratched.
-They can be purchased separately from your nearest retailer.
-The scratch guard is easy to attach and also to replace if needed (for more information, see the instructions on www.suunto.com). - Should you detect scratches, cracks or other such flaws on the display that may impair its durability, immediately have it replaced by your SUUNTO dealer or distributor. - Wash and rinse the unit in fresh water after every use. - Protect the unit from shock, extreme heat, direct sunlight, and chemical attack.
+- Should moisture appear inside the case, immediately have the instrument checked by your SUUNTO dealer or distributor. - Should you detect scratches, cracks or other such flaws on the display that may impair its durability, immediately have it replaced by your SUUNTO dealer or distributor. - Wash and rinse the unit in fresh water after every use. - Protect the unit from shock, extreme heat, direct sunlight, and chemical attack.
 The dive computer cannot withstand the impact of heavy objects like scuba cylinders, nor chemicals like gasoline, cleaning solvents, aerosol sprays, adhesive agents, paint, acetone, alcohol, and so on.
 Chemical reactions with such agents will damage the seals, case and finish. - · Store your dive computer in a dry place when you are not using it. - The dive computer will display a battery symbol as a warning when the power gets too low.
 When this happens, the instrument should not be used until the battery has been replaced. - Do not fasten the strap of your dive computer too tightly.
 You should be able to insert your finger between the strap and your wrist.
+Shorten the strap by cutting it if you do not expect to need the extra length.